-Date

-CPD informational notice of receipt of the rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 3/14/2023 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of 4/18/2023
+Date CPD informational notice of receipt of the rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 3/14/2023 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of 4/18/2023

-City Council, registered neighborhood organizations, and property owners: Planning Board voted 8-1 to recommend denial of the application 5/3/2023 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 5/1/2023 Land Use, Transportation and Infrastructure Committee of the City Council: 5/16/2023 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations: 5/30/2023 City Council Public Hearing (tentative): 6/30/2023
+City Council, registered neighborhood organizations, and property owners: Planning Board voted 8-1 to recommend denial of the application 5/3/2023 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 5/1/2023 Moved forward by the Land Use, Transportation and Infrastructure Committee of the City Council: 5/16/2023 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations: 5/30/2023 City Council Public Hearing: 6/30/2023

 Planning Board Recommendation: Denver Planning Board reviewed the application against the Denver Zoning Code review criteria and recommended denial of the application, citing plan consistency and other concerns.
 The concerns centered around increasing the height at both Colorado Station and Yale Station to be more consistent with the maximum building height guidance in the Near Southeast Area Plan, and concerns that the proposed rezoning was not consistent with equity principles regarding outreach to all stakeholders with regards to 4640, 4700 and 4770 East Iliff Avenue.
 The Board felt that additional time and dialogue would allow for a broader agreement between stakeholders on a zone district that was still consistent with the plan guidance.
 After discussing several ways to potentially provide that additional time, the board moved a recommendation of denial forward so that dialogue could continue while the map amendment proceeds on its current schedule, and so that the current City Council could act on it before the end of their term later this summer.
-Councilwoman Black is in the process of meeting with these specific property owners and is considering how she may ask for a modification from Council prior to the City Council Public Hearing.
-Additionally, a Documentation of Deliberation will be available to City Council after the first reading of this application.
+A Documentation of Deliberation detailing the Planning Board discussion was added to other records pertaining to this rezoning in May and can be found on the City Council's Legistar webpage.
+Following further consideration of the Area Plan height guidance, and a series of meetings with property owners along Iliff Avenue, the applicant has proposed several changes to her application, which are reflected in this staff report.

-Staff consideration: In consideration of the Planning Board's recommendation and feedback, staff continues to recommend approval of the legislative map amendment proposal.
-While staff agrees that alternative zone districts could also potentially be consistent with plan guidance, those currently proposed are consistent with the Denver Zoning Code's criteria as outlined later in this report and are an important step in implementing the community vision outlined in the Near Southeast Area Plan.
+Staff consideration: In consideration of the Planning Board's recommendation and feedback, as well as modifications proposed by the applicant in response, staff continues to recommend approval of the legislative map amendment proposal as an important step in implementing the community vision outlined in the Near Southeast Area Plan.